nachiket/papaa-opencl/README.md

-# OpenCL Labs for PAPAA Summer School
+# OpenCL Labs for PAPAA Summer School 2016 Edition
 ## Gopalakrishna Hegde, Nachiappan Ramasamy, Nachiket Kapre

 This repository supports the PAPAA Croucher Summer School 2016 held at the University of Hong Kong between 18th to 22nd July 2016.